mikelsr/perfbasics/README.md

 # perfbasics
 Materials for my "Writing Faster Code: Profiling and Performance Basics" talk in 0xDeusto, 2025-06-24.

+## Slides

+The slides used for the talk are in the [slides.pdf](https://github.com/mikelsr/perfbasics/blob/main/slides.pdf) file.

 ## Setup

 I recommend using virtual environments if possible, but it's not compulsory.